-Scott Burnett.
-We entered into an offer letter agreement with Mr. Burnett in October 2013 setting forth the terms of his employment.
-Mr. Burnett was entitled to an initial annual base salary of \$210,000, which has been subsequently increased most recently in April 2014 to \$220,000.
-Mr. Burnett is also eligible to receive annual performance bonuses pursuant to the company bonus plans described below, with a target bonus of \$75,000 for 2015.
-Mr. Burnett's offer letter agreement also provides for certain severance benefits, the terms of which are described below under "-Potential Payments Upon Termination or Change of Control."
+Kenneth S. Goldman.
+We entered into an offer letter agreement with Mr. Goldman in April 2015 setting forth the terms of his employment.
+Mr. Goldman was entitled to an initial annual base salary of \$250,000, which was increased in August 2015 to \$275,000.
+Pursuant to the agreement, Mr. Goldman was granted a stock option to purchase 950,000 shares of our common stock in April 2015 that is subject to vesting as to 25% of the underlying shares on April 1, 2016 and as to the remaining shares in equal quarterly installments over 12 quarters thereafter, subject to Mr. Goldman's continued service.
+Mr. Goldman is also eligible to receive annual performance bonuses pursuant to the company bonus plans described below, with an initial target bonus of \$80,000 for 2015, which was increased in August 2015 to \$100,000 for 2015.
+Mr. Goldman's employment agreement also provides for certain severance benefits, the terms of which are described below under "-Potential Payments Upon Termination or Change on Control."

-Gary Phillips.
-We entered into an offer letter agreement with Mr. Phillips in July 2012 setting forth the terms of his employment.
-Mr. Phillips was entitled to an initial annual base salary of \$200,000, which has been subsequently increased most recently in January 2014 to \$225,000.
-Mr. Phillips is also eligible to receive annual performance bonuses pursuant to the company bonus plans described below, with a target bonus of \$150,000 for 2015.
-Mr. Phillips' offer letter agreement also provides for certain severance benefits, the terms of which are described below under "-Potential Payments Upon Termination or Change of Control."
+Nicholas Hawkins.
+We entered into an employment agreement with Mr. Hawkins in December 2014 setting forth the terms of his employment.
+Mr. Hawkins was entitled to an initial base salary of approximately \$192,000, which has not been subsequently increased.
+Pursuant to the agreement, Mr. Hawkins was granted a stock option to purchase 400,000 shares of our common stock in April 2015 that is subject to vesting as to 25% of the underlying shares on April 20, 2016 and as to the remaining shares in equal quarterly installments over 12 quarters thereafter, subject to Mr. Hawkins' continued service.
+Mr. Hawkins is also eligible to receive annual performance bonuses pursuant to the company bonus plans described below, with an initial target bonus of approximately \$192,000 for 2015.
+Mr. Hawkins' employment agreement also provides for certain accelerated vesting benefits, the terms of which are described below under "-Potential Payments Upon Termination or Change on Control."